SreejithSanthosh/FTLEhub/docs/Tutorials/pythonPackage.md

 - `plot_ftle`
   Optional boolean.
 If `True`, automatically generates a 3D PyVista plot of the FTLE field.
 This does not save the plot.

+- `save_path`
+   Optional string.
+If `plot_ftle` is true then having a save path specified will save the 3d plot in that directory.
+Take note that if a save path is given the PyVista plotting window will not appear due to PyVista plots having to be saved off screen.

+- `view_angle`
+  Optional tuple: (azimuth, elavation).

 - `neighborhood`
   Integer (default 15).
 The number of nearest neighboring particles used when computing the local FTLE gradient.